How to Check for Neural Processing Units in Windows 11

 Richard

-This article explains the steps to check if your PC has a Neural Processing Unit (NPU) in Windows 11.
+This guide shows you how to see if your computer has a Neural Processing Unit, or NPU, using Windows 11.

 What is a Neural Processing Unit?

 A Neural Processing Unit (NPU) is a specialized chip inside your computer.
-It’s designed to handle artificial intelligence (AI) and machine learning (ML) tasks quickly and efficiently.
-Instead of sending your data to the cloud to be processed, an NPU processes it right on your PC.
+It handles artificial intelligence (AI) and machine learning (ML) tasks.
+Instead of sending data to the cloud, the NPU processes it locally on your PC.

 How to Check for NPU Using Task Manager

-3. If your PC has an NPU, you will see an NPU section showing its name and details.
+3. If your PC has an NPU, you will see an NPU section showing its name and current usage.

 How to Check for NPU Using Device Manager